dsnyder7427/RoboHelp/docs/findfiles.md

 }
 ```
 ## Note about Successful JSON (FINDFILES) Response
-Successful JSON output for FINDFILES can sometimes show an ErrorCount of 1 if no data is returned.
+Successful JSON output for FINDFILES can sometimes show an 'ErrorCount` of 1 if no data is returned.
 FINDFILES is used for folders, templates, Favorites, filters and projects (WDL files).
 The following example shows that a WDL was created.
-It is still successful output even though an error says, wd_Error_RCTX": "WDRC_ZERO_PROJECT_CLEAN.
+It is still successful output even though an error says, "wd_Error_RCTX": "WDRC_ZERO_PROJECT_CLEAN".
 In this case, there are no files in the project.

   ```
   {